 Not in any great quantity.
 A small piece of chocolate here, a couple of Maltesers there and some disgusting popcorn that called itself salted caramel but was the devil in disguise on account of the way it upset my stomach every time I went near it.
-My obvious inability to keep from going back for more is possibly down to hope that the next sneaky handful would miraculously be okay.
+Yet my will power was broken by it's yummy flavour.

 Who doesn’t love a good bit of ripe camembert on that protein-rich platter for lunch and a couple of chunks to go with that red wine at night?